 For the best friend who hasn’t been clean-shaven since 2007

-By Aaron Wallace’s mango and blackseed hair and beard moisturiser is specifically designed to cater for Afro hair, which is highly prone to water loss (which increases the chance of breakage).
-It also comes in a highly giftable navy bottle.
+Aaron Wallace’s products are specifically designed to cater for Afro hair, which is highly prone to water loss (which increases the chance of breakage).
+They also come in a highly giftable navy bottle.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.